Devastation-class ironclad: Construction and specifications

 Both vessels were laid down in 1869 at Portsmouth and at Pembroke.
 The Portsmouth ship was launched in 1870.
 Construction on the Pembroke ship was suspended following the loss of HMS Captain and not launched until 1872.
 They were 285 ft in length between the perpendiculars with an overall length of 307 ft.
 They had a beam of 62 ft 3 in and a maximum draught of 26 ft 8 in.
 They displaced 9330 LT.
 HMS Devastation was completed in 1873 and after a series of stability tests, HMS Thunderer was not completed until 1877 awaiting stability tests on HMS Devastation and a boiler explosion in 1876.

-The machinery was initially supplied by Penn for the Portsmouth ship and Humphry's, Tennant & Company of Depford for the Pembroke ship.
+The machinery was initially supplied by Penn for the Portsmouth ship and Humphry's, Tennant & Company of Deptford for the Pembroke ship.
 The ships were equipped with eight rectangular boilers powering two 2-cylinder trunk direct acting steam engines turning two shafts producing 6,650 indicated horsepower (IHP) under a natural draught (ND) for a designed speed of 13.75 knots.
 The ships carried 1,800 tons of coal giving a cruising range of 5,980 nautical miles at a nominal speed of 10 knots.
 The ships could remain at sea for approximately 12 days with fuel available to steam at full speed for a short duration.